DeekshithaKusupati/DeekshithaKusupati/README.md

 [Linkedin](linkedin.com/in/deekshitha-kusupati-0a87a11a5)

 [gmail](deekshithakusupati249@gmail.com)

 - 🔭 I’m currently working on Machine Learning project

 - 🌱 I’m currently learning Data Science and Machine Learning

 - 👯 I’m looking to collaborate on AI and Data Science project

 - 🤔 I’m looking for help with Data Science

 - 💬 Ask me about Python, ML

 - 📫 How to reach me: through my mail deekshithakusupati249@gmail.com

 - 😄 Pronouns: you can give me one

-- ⚡ Fun fact: I can work without music..
+- ⚡ Fun fact: I can work without music